-- crumbled goat or ricotta cheese, chopped apple, pomegranate seeds, chopped seedless grapes, chives, crispy fried onions,
+- crumbled goat or ricotta cheese, chopped apple, pomegranate seeds, radish slivers, chopped seedless grapes, chives, crispy fried onions,

-- HEAT OVEN TO 450F.
-Line large pan with parchment or foil sprayed with oil.
+- HEAT OVEN TO 450F/232C.
+Line a large sheet pan with parchment or foil sprayed with oil.

 - ROAST BUTTERNUT SQUASH CUBES: Toss butternut squash cubes with oil, maple syrup, salt, pepper and cinnamon (if using).
 Place on pan in single layer.
 Roast for 15 minutes.
 Stir/flip and roast for another 10-15 minutes until soft with browned, caramelized edges.
 Can be set aside to cool.
 It does not have to be served warm.